João Goulart: Beginning at PTB

-Goulart's father died in 1943, and he inherited rural properties that made him one of the most influential estancieiros of the region.
+Goulart's father died in 1943, and he inherited rural properties that made him one of the most influential estancieiros (ranchers) of the region.
 Upon the resignation of President Getúlio Vargas and his return to São Borja in October 1945, Goulart was already a wealthy man.
 He did not need to enter politics to rise socially, but the frequent meetings with Vargas, a close friend of his father, were decisive in Goulart's pursuit of a public life.

 The first invitation Goulart received to enter a political party was made by Protásio Vargas, Getúlio's brother, who was in charge of organizing the Social Democratic Party (Partido Social Democrático – PSD) in São Borja.
 Goulart declined but later accepted Getúlio Vargas's invitation to join the Brazilian Labour Party (Partido Trabalhista Brasileiro – PTB).
 He was the first president of the local PTB, and would later become the statewide, then national, president of the party.